Dogfish Sharks: Family Squalidae

 Bait and Tackle: Most dogfish caught from piers are of moderate size, 18 to 36 inches long.
 Because of the sharp teeth, a light wire leader or heavy monofilament line should be used.
 Generally medium tackle is used with hook size 2 to 4/0.
 Best bait seems to be squid but in San Francisco Bay ghost shrimp and small live fish also work well.
 Dogfish have a disturbing habit of twisting around the line and are a pain in the proverbial butt to remove.

-Food Value: Considered a fair quality fish that is moderate in fat content.
-The flesh is firm, moderate in taste, and is generally considered best suited for frying.
-The English must agree since have used dogfish for their fish and chips for centuries.
+Food Value: Considered a fair to good quality fish.
+The flesh is small flaked and firm, off-white in color after cooking, and somewhat robust in taste.
+It is moderate in fat content.
+It is generally considered best suited for frying; both pan frying and deep-frying.
+The English must agree since they have used dogfish for their fish and chips for centuries.
 However, it is also very popular in Europe as a hot-smoked product, especially in Germany and the Netherlands.
 It does need to be cleaned properly and kept cool before cooking.

 Comments: Spiny dogfish are, in pure numbers, probably the most common shark in the world.
 Since dogfish generally swim in large schools, if you catch one there is a good chance that others may not be too far behind.
 On a trip to Washington back in the ‘70s, I learned about their prodigious numbers and schooling nature.
 In Tacoma there was a sportfishing company called Dogfish Charters.
 Although the boats primarily fished for walleye pollock, rockfish, and Pacific cod, the dogfish were bound to show up.
 In fact the boat offered a free trip to anyone who failed to catch a dogfish.
 How did I do?
 Mixed in with 20+ pollock and copper rockfish were four dogfish.
 I didn’t earn a free trip—darn!